Scroll down for Christmas Facts

 The Cathedral of St. John the Divine in New York City is the largest gothic cathedral in the world. |

 On Oct.
 27, 1904, the first rapid transit subway, the IRT, opened in New York City.
+In March 1895, Boston and New York City began an epic and highly competitive race to become the first American city with a working subway system.

 Columbia University owns more land in New York City than anyone else except the Catholic Church.